 What accounts of mental structure make the best sense of resistance to knowledge?

-How is knowledge production psychologically constructed, and can it also be artificially constructed?
+Can knowledge production be artificially constructed?

 3/6

-How should (scientific) knowledge be communicated and taught?
+How should scientific knowledge be communicated and taught?

 4/6